- Be a “whole grain-rich” grain product; or

 4. Do choose the right foods.
 If your snacks are based on whole grains, fruits and vegetables, with a little nonfat dairy and lean protein, you will be on your way to better health.
 You will want to watch your intake of salt and saturated fat to keep your heart healthy.

 5. Do think out with the bag!!
-That is, out with foods that are sold as snacks in all those cute packages and bags.
-Refined carbohydrates such as pretzels, crackers, cookies and chips are often high in sodium and fat, and low in fiber.
+That is, out with food sold as snacks in all those cute packages and bags.
+Refined carbohydrates such as pretzels, crackers, cookies, and chips are often high in sodium and fat and low in fiber.